fosslight/fosslight-guide-en/learn/1_contribution.md

 ### Submitting a pull request

 1. Fork and clone the repository
-2. Create a new branch: `git checkout -b my-branch-name`
+2. Create a new branch : `git checkout -b my-branch-name`
 3. Make your change and make sure it works properly.
 4. Commit your changes to a branch, making sure to sign-off thos changes for the [Developer Certificate of Origin](#Developer-Certificate-of-Origin).
 5. Push to your fork and submit a pull request.